B'nai Brith Canada: Canadian Union of Postal Workers (CUPW) lawsuit and settlement

+Other

+In 2022, Javier Davila, an educator at the Toronto District School Board, sued B’nai Brith and its CEO, Michael Mostyn, for defamation.
+The alleged defamation included statements that Davila had "attempted to abuse" his position in the school board to "spread hateful propaganda".

+In 2023, B'nai Brith launched a defamation lawsuit against David Mivasair, a rabbi who is a pro-Palestinian activist, for, among other things, describing B'nai Brith as an "anti-Palestinian hate group."
+B'nai Brith later withdrew its legal action.

 Initiatives

 Publications

 B'nai Brith Canada owned and operated the weekly Jewish Tribune as a subsidiary publication.
 The newspaper claimed a circulation of over 62,000 copies a week which would make it the largest Jewish publication in Canada.
 Publication was suspended in early 2015.

 Hezbollah terror designation

 On November 29, 2002, B'nai Brith Canada sued the Canadian government for "failing to crack down on the fundraising efforts of Hezbollah", by not adding Hezbollah's charity wing to the list of banned terrorist organizations; the paramilitary wing of Hezbollah, the Jihad Council, was already listed, but not its political wing.
 About a week later, the Canadian government made the decision to designate all of Hezbollah as a terrorist organization.

-Anti-Hate Hotline
+Anti-hate hotline

 B'nai Brith Canada operates a 24-hour-a-day, seven-day-a-week 'Anti-Hate Hotline'.
 The hotline receives calls from those who feel they have suffered from antisemitism or discrimination and is one of the sources of the organisation's statistics for its Annual Audit of Antisemitic Incidents.